-If you’re looking to rent your property, a real estate agent who specialises in rentals (also known as a property manager) will oversee the rental of your property in exchange for a property management commission fee.
+Looking to rent out your property?
+A real estate agent who specialises in rentals (or property manager) will oversee the rental of your property in exchange for a property management commission fee.
 Read on about property management fees and how they vary across Australia.

 If you’re after information on selling property instead, you can visit our real estate agent fees and commission guide.

 What’s the “average” property management commission rate?

 Commission levels vary from state to state, and can range between 5% and 15%.
 What you actually end up paying will depend on your property, the local market and the types of services you select.
 It’s also important to note that you’ll also pay GST on property management fees, so double-check that the proposed fee includes GST before selecting a property manager.